gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 Scorekeepers must be notified which quizzer is the captain and which is co-captain before the quizzers take their seats to begin the quiz.
 The captain and co-captain may change during a given competition but not during a quiz.

 Only the captain or co-captain may challenge a decision or respond to a challenge.
-If both the captain and co-captain have erred out, another quizzer can be designated by the coach to respond to or initiate challenges.
+If both the captain and co-captain have erred-out, another quizzer can be designated by the coach to respond to or initiate challenges.

 ## Quiz Officials